bpm-crafters/bpm-crafters/docs/contributing.md

 ## Sign the Manifesto

 You think that BPM Manifesto is essential for BPM solutions and community and share our values?
-You can make it public by signing the Manifesto and your name will appear on the "Hall of Signers".
+You can make it public by signing the Manifesto and your name will appear on the [Hall of Signatories](https://bpm-crafters.dev/docs/hall-of-signatories).
 Please open a discussion in [Request for Hall of Signatories](https://github.com/bpm-crafters/bpm-crafters/discussions/categories/request-for-hall-of-signatories) and provide your name, optionally your company's name and, if you like a short statement, which should appear on the page.